-- (a) Family Violence Clinic is an elective offering for three hours of credit. - (b) This offering satisfies the Professional Skills requirement. - (c) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (d) Prerequisites for taking the offering are Civil Procedure I and II, Contracts, Legal Research and Writing I and II, Property, and Torts.
-Evidence is a pre- or co-requisite for this offering.
-Students who are eligible for limited-practice authority (the 3L Card) must acquire it. - (e) The instructor of the course shall have the discretion not to give a final examination. - (f) In publications, the description of the course shall be approximately as follows:
+- (a) Family Violence Clinic is an elective offering for three hours of credit. - (b) This course is a Professional Development offering (see § 2-601). - (c) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00."

+- (d) Prerequisites for taking the offering are Evidence and Professional Responsibility.
+Students are strongly encouraged to complete or take Family Law prior to or simultaneously with the Family Violence Clinic.
+Students must be certified as a legal intern (3L card) to participate in the Family Violence Clinic.
+Prior to registering for the course, students must have submitted their Application for Registration as a Law Student to the Alabama State Bar. - (e) A student may not take more than one clinic in the same semester.
+A student may not take Family Violence Clinic and a Field Placement in the same semester. - (f) The instructor of the course shall have the discretion not to give a final examination. - (g) In publications, the description of the course shall be approximately as follows:

-Operating in conjunction with Legal Services Corporation of Alabama and the Family Sunshine Center, the Family Violence Clinic provides pro bono services for victims of domestic violence.
-Students with limited-practice authority will represent clients in court proceedings for Protection from Abuse Orders and related matters and will interview clients, provide advice, prepare pleadings, investigate and evaluate cases.
-Students without limited practice authority will not appear in court but will interview clients and assist with advice and counsel, case evaluation, investigation, research and hearing preparation.
+Operating as an on-site partner of the Brooks-Sellers One Place Family Justice Center, the Family Violence Clinic provides pro bono services for victims of domestic violence.
+Third Year law students with limited-practice authority will represent clients in court proceedings for Protection from Abuse Orders and related matters and will interview clients, provide advice, prepare pleadings, investigate and evaluate cases.
+Students must be certified as a legal intern (3L card) to participate in the Family Violence Clinic.
+Prior to registering for the course, students must have submitted their Application for Registration as a Law Student to the Alabama State Bar.
+A student may not take more than one clinic in the same semester.
+A student may not take Family Violence Clinic and a Field Placement in the same semester.

+Sept.
+21, 2004; Rev. May 1, 2009; Oct.
+13, 2015